RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet1.md

 a) $\mu=1.0, \sigma=0.4$<br>
 b) $\lambda=0.05$<br>
-c) $a=0.01, b=-0.04, c=0.25$<br>
+c) $a=0.01, b=-0.04, c=0.25, d=15$<br>
 d) $M=1530, \Gamma=9$<br>
 e) $M=1530, \Gamma=9, \sigma=16$

 > [!NOTE]
 > For the polynomial distribution, you need to choose a suitable range for normalizing/plotting.

 > [!TIP]
 > Read about [Plots](https://docs.juliaplots.org/latest/) in the julia `Plots` package manual.

 ## Exercise 2

-Use the [`rand`](https://docs.julialang.org/en/v1/stdlib/Random/#Base.rand) function to generate a sample of Gaussian-distributed values.
+Use the [`rand`](https://docs.julialang.org/en/v1/stdlib/Random/#Base.rand) function and rejection sampling to generate a sample of Gaussian-distributed values.

 Plot a histogram of the resulting sample together with a Gaussian distribution that is normalized to the histogram.